ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab001.md

   JimsHouse
 </pre>

 Use the down arrow key to highlight the SSID for the Wi-Fi network you want to connect to and press <kbd>Enter</kbd>.
-You should be prompted to identify the seurity protocol (e.g. WPA2, WPA, WEP, Unsecured).
+You should be prompted to identify the security protocol (e.g. WPA2, WPA, WEP, Unsecured).
 Choose the correct option for your Wi-Fi network and press <kbd>Enter</kbd>, then enter the Wi-Fi network password when prompted.

 <pre>
   c:\Development\gh\IoTLabs>particle serial wifi
   ?
 Should I scan for nearby Wi-Fi networks?
 (Y/n) y
   ?
 Should I scan for nearby Wi-Fi networks?
 Yes
   ?
-Select the Wi-Fi network with which you wish to connect your device: (Use arro?
-Select the Wi-Fi network with which you wish to connect your device: Terminus
+Select the Wi-Fi network with which you wish to connect your device: (Use arrow up or down Select the Wi-Fi network with which you wish to connect your device: Terminus
   ?
 Security Type: WPA2
   ?
 Wi-Fi Password: RickGrimes
   Attempting to configure Wi-Fi on COM4